navisens/android-app-helloworld/README.md

 ### How you instantiate the SDK with a receiver

-Declare, and pass the class which implements `MotionDnaInterface`
+Declare `MotionDnaSDK`, and pass the class which implements `MotionDnaInterface`
 ```java
 MotionDnaSDK motionDnaSDK;
 motionDnaSDK = new MotionDnaSDK(this);